 - Is this device mine to keep, or am I required to return it when I’m finished with it?

-- Am purchasing the device hardware?
-You’ll want to ask this question to be clear.
+- Am I purchasing or renting the device hardware?

 - How does the company handle cybersecurity?

 - How do they protect your private information to prevent hackers from accessing your system?

 - Can I cancel my contract at any time?